hm0416/CSE-3341/Project1/README.txt

 Files submitting:
 Core.py - the ENUMS
-Main.py - Initialized my globals.py class, calls the scanner, parses the program, and executes the program Scanner.py - Professors Scanner.py
+Main.py - calls the scanner, parses the program, and executes the program Scanner.py - Professors Scanner.py
 README.txt - Documentation of files included and any comments about the project.
 Non-terminals as classes:
 These classes listed below are all the non-terminals in the grammar.
-Each class contains a parse method and execute method (except the formals class).
+Each class contains a parse method, print method, and execute method.
-Other methods may be included as well (some from the professors project 2/3 code and some are mine (such as the execute methods in FuncCall.py, FuncDecl.py, the getAllParams() function in Formals.py, and the semantic method in FuncCall.py and FuncDecl.py)).
+I used the professor's project 4 code.
 Each class parses/executes the non-terminal that's specified in the class name and in the grammar.

 Assign.py